New: 100 biomarkers for $190

 In March 2024, the FDA approved Wegovy (semaglutide) for cardiovascular risk reduction in adults with established cardiovascular disease (prior MI, stroke, or PAD) who are overweight or obese, based on the SELECT trial (20% reduction in major adverse cardiovascular events).

-CMS issued guidance that Part D plans can cover Wegovy for this cardiovascular indication, because it’s a cardiovascular use — not an “obesity/weight loss” use subject to Medicare’s statutory exclusion.
+CMS issued guidance that Part D plans can cover Wegovy for this cardiovascular indication.
+It counts as a cardiovascular use, so it falls outside Medicare’s statutory exclusion on drugs for weight loss.
 Approximately 3.6 million Medicare beneficiaries are potentially eligible.

 Not covered: GLP-1s for weight loss/obesity